 When the QGIS service job reaches 'Processing' status, a 'Go to GUI' icon appears in the job description.
 By clicking on the "Go to GUI" icon a user is presented - in a new browser tab - a login panel to access the graphical interface of the QGIS application.
 By clicking the OK button the user is directly to the QGIS interface.

-If the user e.g. wants to open a Landsat 8 image in the QGIS application, the desired image can be dragged directly from the search results to the QGIS service 'Input data' field, as seen in the image here:
+If the user e.g. wants to open a Landsat 8 image in the QGIS application, the desired image can be dragged directly from the search results to the QGIS service 'Input data' field.